Table of Contents

 You also want to think about relevance — keep the Pins you create relevant by making sure your images, copy, and links are cohesive and appeal to your audience.
 For this reason we suggest saving to only your most relevant Boards (no more than 10) to improve your performance.
 Finally, don’t forget to optimize for search by including keywords in your title, descriptions, and Board descriptions.

-Is it impossible for me to Pin more than 25 or 50 times in one day?
+Is it possible for me to Pin more than 25 or 50 times in one day?

-Not at all!
-While SmartGuide’s Spam Safeguard feature will automatically prevent you from publishing above a safe limit of 50 Pins each day by default, you’re still free to Pin more than that if you’d like.
+SmartGuide’s Spam Safeguard feature will automatically prevent you from publishing above a safe limit of 50 Pins each day by default.

 As a guideline, we’ve found that our most successful members Pin around 15-25 Pins per day, so this is a good range to aim towards.
 SmartGuide is meant to help you stick to healthy practices that will maximize your success on Pinterest and avoid risky behavior that could end up holding you back.
 Pinning at levels significantly higher than that range (over 50) can be risky and also end up hurting the distribution of your content on Pinterest.
 That’s why SmartGuide’s Spam Safeguard will let you know as you approach those levels and offer Pinning recommendations.